Manly ferry service: History

 In 2013, the Manly Ferry was given the designation F1 as part of a program to number all lines of the Sydney Ferries, Sydney Trains and light rail networks.

-In 2019, Transport for NSW announced they would be retiring the Freshwater class as early as 2020, and replace them with three new Emerald Class ferries to provide more frequent services.
-The three emerald class ferries are named Clontarf, Balmoral & Fairlight as a homage to the suburbs of the northern beaches.
+In 2019, Transport for NSW announced they would be retiring the Freshwater class as early as 2020, and replace them with three new Emerald-class ferries to provide more frequent services.
+The three Emerald-class ferries are named Clontarf, Balmoral, and Fairlight as a homage to the suburbs of the northern beaches.

 In November 2020, the Minister for Transport announced that when the new ferries are put into operation, the Collaroy would be retained in service until at least 2023 for weekend operation.
 On 14 January 2021 it was announced that the Freshwater will also be retained for future services.
-The Queenscliff was retired on 13 October 2021 just prior to the first Emerald Class vessels operating.
+The Queenscliff was retired on 13 October 2021 just prior to the first Emerald-class vessels operating.
 On 9 December 2021, it was announced that Narrabeen would be given new engines and an overhaul amidst rumours about the vessel having been decommissioned or scrapped.

+In 2023 it was announced that plans to return all 4 Freshwaters are underway.
+With this the Emerald class are expected to be taken off the Manly run and repurposed on other routes.
+The return of the Freshwaters will restore the previous timetable used prior to the Emerald's introduction.